What Might Delay Settlement of Your Personal Injury Case?

 Length of Medical Treatment

 Trying to settle a claim before you know the full cost of medical expenses and time off work could end up costing you.
-Once you do complete treatment, your attorney will send a demand to the insurance company.
+Once you complete treatment, your attorney will send a demand to the insurance company.

 Some insurers have a reputation for seamlessly and efficiently handling claims, leading to prompt settlements.
-Other companies drag their feet and settlements take longer.
+Other companies drag their feet, and settlements take longer.

-If this initial offer is unreasonably low, your attorney will draft a counteroffer, and negotiations with the insurer ensue.
+If this initial offer is unreasonably low, your attorney will draft a counteroffer, and negotiations with the insurer will ensue.
 This process could take weeks.

 Liability Issues